The $B(E2)$ anomaly: Evidence for a low-lying mixed-symmetry collective excitation mode: Discussion

 where

 Here, $a_i$ and $t_i$ with $(i = 1, 2, 3)$ are real parameters that are determined by fitting to experimental spectra without explicit constraint on their signs.
-It turns out that the observed anomalous $B(E2)$ behavior arises when these terms interfere destructively.
+It was shown that the observed anomalous $B(E2)$ behavior arises when these terms interfere destructively.
 The SU(3) Casimir operators are defined as